VDA5050/VDA5050/VDA5050_EN.md

 If a certain behavior can be archived by one of the defined zone types or a combination thereof, these shall be used and no proprietary versions shall be introduced.
 In its state message, each vehicles reports in the `activeZoneSetId` field for each `map` object in the `maps` array the `zoneSetId` that is currently in active use.
 There shall be no references to map or zone IDs that are not on the vehicle.

-A zoneSet shall only be changed and distributed by master control to keep consistency in the system.
+A zone set shall only be changed and distributed by master control to keep consistency in the system.

 ### 6.x.1 Zone types